viniciusbn/O365owaSignature/README.md

 - %%Mobile%% =          User mobile phone number
 - %%Mail%% =            User email address

-*You can make your own HTML template as you wich, just make sure to adjust variables that you want to replace.*
+*You can make your own HTML template as you wish, just make sure to adjust variables that you want to replace.*

 **5st -** Automatize script